JusticeAid was formed in 2013

 - Expanding Legal Services (DC Law Students in Court)

 We produce 1-2 concerts each season, featuring such diverse talent as the Blind Boys of Alabama, Ani DiFranco, and Trombone Shorty.
-Whether performing in Washington, DC, NYC, or New Orleans, 100 percent of all concert proceeds goes to our beneficiaries.
+Whether performing in Washington, DC, NYC, or New Orleans, our concert proceeds go to our beneficiaries.

 To further our reach, we produce live and streaming discussion panels, social media campaigns, house parties, and other outreach—educating thousands more Americans on justice issues